kelvin8773/odin-restaurant-page/README.md

 An Odin Project for learning ES6, DOM and webpack etc advance topics in JavaScript.

+## To Run this Project

+* `git clone` this project to your local machine.

+* `cd dist/` and open `index.html` to see the final project page.

+* To try webpack yourself, run `npx run watch` in project root folder.

+* Update Javascript/image files in `src/` folder or `index.html` under `dist/` folder, wait until webpack finish the rebuild and refresh the page to see the result.

 ## Note

 * The main goal of this project is to learn module in ES6 and webpack configuration for standard project.